-When it comes to tactical backpacks, this is one of the most popular choices of survivalists.
+When it comes to get home bags, this is one of the most popular choices of survivalists.

 Made from 1050 denier nylon with a water-resistant coating, the backpack is incredibly durable.
 You’ve got one big compartment plus several smaller compartments.
 If you need more room, you can add gear with MOLLE attachments.

 At 37 liters, the Rush24 is a bit big for a Get Home Bag.
 However, the compression straps mean you can easily adjust the size.
 It also doesn’t stick out as much as other tactical backpacks.

 Earth Pak Waterproof Dry Bag

 If you live in an area prone to flooding or hurricanes, then consider using a dry bag as your Get Home Bag.